Arawakan languages: Ramirez (2020)

-Nomenclature

-In 1783, the Italian priest Filippo Salvatore Gilii recognized the unity of the Maipure language of the Orinoco and Moxos of Bolivia; he named their family Maipure.
-It was renamed Arawak by Von den Steinen (1886) and Brinten (1891) after Arawak in the Guianas, one of the major languages of the family.
-The modern equivalents are Maipurean or Maipuran and Arawak or Arawakan.

-The term Arawakan is now used in two senses.
-South American scholars use Aruák for the family demonstrated by Gilij and subsequent linguists.
-In North America, however, scholars have used the term to include a hypothesis adding the Guajiboan and Arawan families.
-In North America, scholars use the name Maipurean to distinguish the core family, which is sometimes called core Arawak(an) or Arawak(an) proper instead.

-Kaufman (1990: 40) relates the following:

-[The Arawakan] name is the one normally applied to what is here called Maipurean.
-Maipurean used to be thought to be a major subgroup of Arawakan, but all the living Arawakan languages, at least, seem to need to be subgrouped with languages already found within Maipurean as commonly defined.
-The sorting out of the labels Maipurean and Arawakan will have to await a more sophisticated classification of the languages in question than is possible at the present state of comparative studies.

 Characteristics

 The languages called Arawakan or Maipurean were originally recognized as a separate group in the late nineteenth century.
 Almost all the languages now called Arawakan share a first-person singular prefix nu-, but Arawak proper has ta-.
 Other commonalities include a second-person singular pi-, relative ka-, and negative ma-.

-The Arawak language family, as constituted by L. Adam, at first by the name of Maypure, has been called by Von den Steinen "Nu-Arawak" from the prenominal prefix "nu-" for the first person.
+The Arawak language family, as constituted by L. Adam, at first by the name of Maypure, has been called by Von den Steinen "Nu-Arawak" from the prenominal prefix nu- for the first person.
 This is common to all the Arawak tribes scattered along the coasts from Suriname to Guyana.

 Upper Paraguay has Arawakan-language tribes: the Quinquinaos, the Layanas, etc. (This is the Moho-Mbaure group of L. Quevedo).
-In the islands of Marajos, in the middle of the estuary of the Amazon, the Aruan people spoke an Arawak dialect.
+In the Marajó Archipelago, in the middle of the estuary of the Amazon, the Aruã people spoke an Arawak dialect.
 The Guajira Peninsula (north of Venezuela and Colombia) is occupied by the Wayuu tribe, also Arawakan speakers.
 In 1890–95, De Brette estimated a population of 3,000 persons in the Guajira peninsula.

 C. H. de Goeje's published vocabulary of 1928 outlines the Lokono/Arawak (Suriname and Guyana) 1400 items, comprising mostly morphemes (stems, affixes) and morpheme partials (single sounds), and only rarely compounded, derived, or otherwise complex sequences; and from Nancy P. Hickerson's British Guiana manuscript vocabulary of 500 items.
 However, most entries which reflect acculturation are direct borrowings from one or another of three model languages (Spanish, Dutch, English).
 Of the 1400 entries in de Goeje, 106 reflect European contact; 98 of these are loans.
 Nouns which occur with the verbalizing suffix described above number 9 out of the 98 loans.